sprache/Sprache/README.md

-This repository is a fork of Nicholas Blumhardt's Sprache Google Code repository [here](http://code.google.com/p/sprache/)

 Sprache is a simple, lightweight library for constructing parsers directly in C# code.

 It doesn't compete with "industrial strength" language workbenches - it fits somewhere in between regular expressions and a full-featured toolset like [ANTLR](http://antlr.org).